4chan terminology

 2025-10

-Further, you can find some terms explained on the official 4chan FAQ, including: sage, noko, tripcode, moot, shitposting, sticky
+Further, you can find some terms explained on the official 4chan FAQ, including: sage, noko, shitposting, sticky

 Things you don’t understand on the first reading